 2. Does BYOD Apply?

-74% of organizations use the Bring Your Own Device (BYOD) strategy when implementing internal communication methods.
+use the Bring Your Own Device (BYOD) strategy when implementing internal communication methods.
 Letting employees connect their own devices to the corporate internet and internal platforms cuts hardware and maintenance costs, so small organizations are more likely to choose this route.

 BYOD Concerns and Costs